Snowflake Integration Setup

 Permissions

 Honeydew does not process any Snowflake data, but only reads metadata and deploys views/tables.
 You can find more security-related information here.
+If using an integration user deployment, the Honeydew integration user/role require the following permissions to operate:- USAGE on any databases and schemas which will be used as part of the semantic layer

 - SELECT on any tables/views which will be used as part of the semantic layer